ngocthieuff/web3-learning-patrick/Lesson 4: Remix Fund me/theory/Solidity.md

   It can be seen that setting decimals to 3 literally means that when displaying GoldToken balances there should be 3 digits of the balance after the decimal point.
   </sub>

+### Libraries: :books:

+Libraries in solidity are similar to contracts that contain reusable codes.

 ### Reference: